[Warning: This story contains spoilers from Thursday’s season five finale of ABC’s Scandal.]

 Scandal‘s Republican president may have just revealed his stance on abortion.

-Here's how the subtle reveal plays out: Fitz accidentally sees Olivia's medical file sitting on the desk of chief of staff Abby (Darby Stanchfield).
-Abby notes she's not even sure if the file is real since it came from Olivia's estranged father Rowan (Joe Morton) — whom nobody on the Shondaland drama trusts.
+Here’s how the subtle reveal plays out: Fitz accidentally sees Olivia’s medical file sitting on the desk of chief of staff Abby (Darby Stanchfield).
+Abby notes she’s not even sure if the file is real since it came from Olivia’s estranged father, Rowan (Joe Morton) — who is not trusted by anybody on the Shondaland drama.
 Contained in the file is the fact that Olivia had an abortion around Christmas — with Fitz putting together that her pregnancy was part of the reason the couple broke up after years of hiding their romantic relationship.

 It’s the first time on Scandal that Fitz has revealed which side of the abortion debate he’s on.

 “Fitz’s about-face is completely a function of his love for Olivia,” star Goldwyn told The Hollywood Reporter on Thursday, calling the decision for Scandal to feature a Republican president be pro-choice impressive.
 “He cannot reject her no matter what.
 Part of deeply loving someone is a predisposition to see the world through their eyes and this is a huge moment for Fitz.
 He was pro-life and, more relevant, he wanted a child with Olivia more than anything in the world.
 But he somehow understands that Olivia made a very personal choice and he instinctively respects that.
 It is a giant 180 for the man.
 But he is willing to sacrifice anything for her happiness.
 Fitz may be in a lot of denial here — especially given all the grief he has suffered — but he means it.”